fedora-python/portingguide/source/process.rst

 For any libraries that are ported already, look in their documentation for any notes specific to Python 3, and if you find any, note them for later.

-If you depend on a library that is not ported, inquire its authors about the porting status.
+If you depend on a library that is not ported, inquire of its authors about the porting status.
 If the library is open-source, consider helping to port it – the experience will likely help in your own project.